A permanent guardian may be appointed for a minor who has no living parents or in other rare circumstances.

 How this process works:

-If Both Parents Consent: A background check will be run on the Petitioner(s) at the time of filing.
+If Both Parents Consent: A background check will be run on all adults in the household at the time of filing.
 The petitioner is responsible for contacting the court within the next two weeks to set up an uncontested hearing with the Judge to take the guardian's oath.

-If the Parents Do Not Consent*: A background check will be run on the Petitioner(s) at the time of filing.
+If the Parents Do Not Consent*: A background check will be run on all adults in the household at the time of filing.
 Prior to hearing, parents must be served as provided in the guardianship law.
 Refer to the Order for Services in Georgia in Standard Form 28.

 Deposit fee**: $100.00